mahnoormmalik/mahnoormmalik/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

-- 🌱 I’m currently in the first year of my Masters degree in Green Networking and Cloud Computing
+- 🔭 I’m currently working as a software engineer at Amazon
 - 📫 How to reach me: https://www.linkedin.com/in/mahnoormmalik/